CillianMH/pdmExtremeValueTheory/README.md

 * *Introduction to Scientific Programming and Simulation Using R*, Owen Jones, Robert Maillardet, Andrew Robinson, CRC Press

 #### My opinion on the sources
+First and foremost, all those books are good books (I will focus on the books dealing with EVT, the book on R programming is a very fine one, with a nice hands-on approach).
+However, they are probably not meant for the same uses and the same users.